 Professional Conservation (MSc)

-1 year (Full-time) / 2 years (Part-time) / n/a (Distance / E-Learning)
+1 year (full-time) / 3 years (part-time) / n/a (distance / e-Learning)

+The MSc provides research skills, transferable skills and specialist knowledge.
 The course is modular and has a common study structure with the MSc in Care of Collections and MA in Archaeology - all students undertake a taught element followed by a dissertation.